Matt Beaty Preview, Player Props: Royals vs. Mariners

 Matt Beaty At The Plate

-- Beaty has gotten a hit in seven of 16 games this season (43.8%), with multiple hits twice.
+- This year, Beaty has totaled at least one hit in eight of 17 games (47.1%), and had multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.